sajya/sajya.github.io/source/docs/authentication.md

 ----

-You can find out more by visiting the laravel documentation on [authentication](https://laravel.com/docs/authentication) and [authentication for api](https://laravel.com/docs/api-authentication).
+You can find out more by visiting the laravel documentation on [authentication](https://laravel.com/docs/authentication).